 A fixed exchange rate is a monetary system where a country’s currency value is pegged to another major currency, such as the US dollar, or to a basket of currencies.

-For businesses and individuals utilizing a currency exchange service, a fixed rate can simplify transactions by reducing uncertainty caused by fluctuating exchange rates.
+For businesses and individuals utilizing a currency exchange service, a fixed rate simplifies transactions by reducing uncertainty caused by fluctuating exchange rates.
 This system is widely used to maintain stable currency values, promoting economic confidence.

 What are examples of fixed exchange currency?

-Several countries use a fixed exchange rate to maintain economic stability.
-For instance, Hong Kong pegs its dollar to the US dollar, ensuring a consistent value for international trade.
-Similarly, countries like Saudi Arabia tie their currency, the Saudi riyal, to the US dollar to stabilize oil-based revenues.
+Countries with fixed exchange rates implement this system to ensure economic stability.
+For instance, Hong Kong links its dollar to the US dollar, maintaining a consistent value in global trade.
+Similarly, Saudi Arabia anchors its currency, the riyal, to the US dollar, stabilizing oil-related revenues.

 Which is better fixed rate or floating rate?